uxeskimo/uxeskimo/_posts/2016-05-03-jekyll-and-hyde.markdown

 layout: post
 body-page-class: jekyll blog
 excerpt_separator: <!--more-->
-title:  "Jekyll and, no not that Jekyll..."
+title:  "Jekyll and, no not that Jekyll"
 date:   2016-05-03
 categories: Co-op
 ---